• Skip to primary navigation

 Neapolitan Pizza Sauce vs. No-Cook Pizza Sauce

-Neapolitan pizza sauce originates in Naples, Italy, where there is a very strict guidelines certifying what qualifies as a "true" Neapolitan pizza.
+Neapolitan pizza sauce originates in Naples, Italy, where there is are very strict guidelines certifying what qualifies as a "true" Neapolitan pizza.

 Traditionally, Neapolitan pizzas are made with a simple no-cook pizza sauce, but the ingredients needed are very specific.
 That means using ingredients sourced from specific regions and prepared in very specific ways.